 Support groups

-Organizations such as the National Alliance on Mental Illness (NAMI) offer support groups, education, and other resources to help address depression and other mental health conditions.
+Organizations such as the National Alliance on Mental Illness offer support groups, education, and other resources to help address depression and other mental health conditions.

-The Anxiety and Depression Association of America (ADAA) is an international nonprofit organization dedicated to preventing and treating a variety of mental illnesses, including depression.
-The association provides free in-person and virtual support groups in the U.S., Canada and Australia but it also has a thriving online anxiety and depression support group with more than 59,000 members.
-T
+The association provides free in-person and virtual support groups in the United States and Canada, but it also has a thriving online anxiety and depression support group with more than 84,000 members.

 Was this helpful?